shannenbravo/BlogApp/README.md

       The author of an article (or an editor designated by the author) will have an option in the options menu to edit the article

+Contributors
+Shannen Bravo-Brown
+Sean Ebanks
+Bria Bostick

+** Austin had nothing to do with this project. he wrote no code, did not help with the essay nor did he help with the powerpoint **